 Work commenced in May 2017 to build a significant new UK test site.
-This facility at Westcott, Buckinghamshire, UK will enable Reaction Engines to test critical subsystems along with the testing of a SABRE™ engine core, which will commence in 2020.
+This facility at Westcott, Buckinghamshire, UK will enable Reaction Engines to test critical subsystems along with the testing of a SABRE™ engine core.
 This is the crucial step towards a SABRE powered flight test vehicle – a veritable Kitty Hawk moment for the 21st century.

 The test facility will consist of a multi-purpose propulsion test stand designed to accommodate various test engine configurations, an assembly building, workshops, offices and control room.